opnfv/daisy/docs/release/installation/bmdeploy.rst

         - name -- Host name for deployment node after installation.

         - roles -- Components deployed.
 CONTROLLER_LB is for Controller,
 COMPUTER is for Compute role.
-Currently only these two role is supported.
+Currently only these two roles are supported.
 The first CONTROLLER_LB is also used for ODL controller.
 3 hosts in inventory will be chosen to setup the Ceph storage cluster.